remixed123/IoT/CC3200/README.md

 SendToEventHub Folder
-* Contains the CC3200 LaunchPad c source code
+* Contains the CC3200 LaunchPad C source code, contained within a Code Composure Studio v6 Project
 * Contains a binary that can be flashed to the CC3200 LaunchPad.
 Which works with the original site.
 You can see telemetry being added here - http://ssmlwf.azurewebsites.net/sqldatabase/processedtelemetry

 azurecacert.cer